sampolk/MultiscaleDiffusionClustering/README.md

    - Maggioni, Mauro, and James M. Murphy.
 "Learning by Unsupervised Nonlinear Diffusion."
 Journal of Machine Learning Research 20.160 (2019): 1-56.
    - Murphy, James M., and Mauro Maggioni.
 "Spectral-spatial diffusion geometry for hyperspectral image clustering."
 IEEE Geoscience and Remote Sensing Letters (2019).
-   - Murphy, James M and Polk, Sam L. "A Multiscale Environment for Learning By Diffusion." arXiv preprint, arXiv:2102.00500.
+   - Murphy, James M., & Polk, Sam L. (2022).
+A multiscale environment for learning by diffusion.
+Applied and Computational Harmonic Analysis, 57, 58-100.
    - Polk, Sam L. and Murphy James M. "Multiscale Spectral-Spatial Diffusion Geometry for Hyperspectral Image Clustering."
 To Appear In The Proceedings of IEEE IGARSS 2021 (2021).

 Please write with any questions: samuel.polk@tufts.edu